opensearch-project/opensearch-java/UPGRADING.md

 ### ExistsSourceRequest
 - The `refresh` property has been corrected to be of type `Refresh` instead of `Boolean`.
 - The `routing` property is now of type `List<String>` instead of `String`.

+### FieldCapsRequest
+- The `runtimeMappings` property has been removed as it is not supported by OpenSearch.